 Our 2019 advisors are a well rounded group of producers, educators, artists, activists, and community leaders whose work speaks directly to the themes of Speaking Truth | Summit X. We are grateful for their focused feedback, critical direction, and support in organizing this year’s Summit.

 Emily Johnson creates body-based work that considers the experience of sensing and seeing performance.
-Emily is of Yup’ik descent and, in partnership with Abrons Art Center and Lenape Center, hosts monthly ceremonial fires in Mannahatta.
+Johnson is of Yup’ik descent and, in partnership with Abrons Art Center and Lenape Center, hosts monthly ceremonial fires in Mannahatta.
 She is a Bessie Award winning choreographer, Guggenheim Fellow, and recipient of the 2014 Doris Duke Artist Award.
-She is one of the lead organizers and curators of First Nations Dialogues, serves as the Pueblo Arts Collaborative Diplomat at Santa Fe Opera, and is working with a transnational consortium including BlakDance, Vallejo Gantner, Indigenous Performing Arts Alliance, ILBIJERRI and others to develop the Global First Nations Performance Network.
+She is one of the lead organizers and curators of First Nations Dialogues and is working with a transnational consortium including BlakDance, Vallejo Gantner, Indigenous Performing Arts Alliance, ILBIJERRI and others to develop the Global First Nations Performance Network.

 Tiffany Lenoi Jones is the New Museum Educator in Residence for Art & Social Justice and a public school Art Educator.
 Teaching and learning is her ultimate art practice.
 Currently, she is working on a project dedicated to youth lost to gun violence and the teachers who loved them.